Renal Diet Plan with Indian Food

 Avoid Food for kidney

-Avoiding certain foods in the diet can help the kidneys improve their function and decrease the accumulation of waste in the body.
-Here is some food to avoid for kidneys:
+Avoiding some foods in the diet can help the kidneys improve their function.
+It will also keep a check on the waste in the body.
+So, avoid these foods:

 1. Avocados: